5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/flying.rst

 * ``Key: -`` (minus): view VTM
 * ``Key: ctrl-n``: reset the view to the position of the current flight mode

+Depending on the flight mode you need to adjust the seat to see better - including the symbology in the HUD.
+At take-off you should seat low to see the symbology in the HUD.
+During approach/landing and ground attack your seat should be adjusted upwards, so you can see the point of the nose.

+* ``Key: shift-PageUp``: adjust the seat up
+* ``Key: shift-PageDown``: adjust the seat down

 Other Stuff